chili-epfl/qml-ar/README.md

 At the end, the application exports the MVP matrix to a QML component `ARComponent`, which uses it as the `Camera` parameter in Qt3D.
 This component is also capable of loading the user-defined scene.
 This is the main component for interaction with the library from QML.

 On Android API 26 and higher (Android 8.0) a HardwareBuffer is used to quickly obtain the camera image from the GPU, converting it to HSV and thresholding while it's still on GPU, thus reducing latency by 30% down to 40ms and CPU usage by 20%.
 Specify `android-26` or higher before running qmake if your device supports this API.
 Thus, on Android 26 and higher `ImageScaler`, `BlackenRest` and `HueThreshold` are not used because their function is provided by a faster shader- and HardwareBuffer-based `NV21VideoFilterRunnable`.
 See `NV21VideoFilterRunnable`, `QMLAR::connectAll()`, `qml-ar.pri` for details.
 The description of this functionality and discussion of possible ways to enable it on API < 26 is at https://github.com/chili-epfl/GraphicBuffer.
-The branch `GraphicBufferAPI` uses that GraphicBuffer version and it works for API 23-25.
-However due to restrictions mentioned in the repo's README, API 25 support is not included in the master branch.
+This project uses that GraphicBuffer version and it works for API 23-25.
+However due to restrictions mentioned in the repo's README, API 24-25 support requires root access and requires making the application a system application.

 ### Possible extensions
 1. Random-color dots instead of just red dots